dream1290/dbxui/README.md

 #### API Connection Issues

 If you see "Network error" messages:
-1. Verify the backend API is running
+1. Verify the backend API is running at https://dbx-system-production.up.railway.app
 2. Check the `VITE_API_URL` environment variable
 3. Ensure CORS is properly configured on the backend
 4. Check browser console for detailed error messages